 A nonfiction essay interrogating Gandhi’s legacy and contrasting it with B.R.
 Ambedkar’s radical politics.

 The doctor is B.R.
 Ambedkar, and the saint is Gandhi.
-This is bold, necessary nonfiction—and I’ll be sharing more thoughts on this in another post.
+This is necessary nonfiction.

 🕯️ Heart Lamp: Selected Stories, Banu Mushtaq